nashitshayan/battleship/notes.md

 Alright, my game is up and running.
 Now it's time for adding more features :

-- Random ship placement of CPU
+- Random ship placement of CPU (update: DONE)
   - I already have a getRandomCords fn that returns an array [x,y], where x,y are between 0-9 (inclusive).
   - Things to take care of :
     - Not use same coords for another ship